 We often think of Thanksgiving as an “at-home” holiday.
 The host cooks all day, the guests bring a side or two, and you enjoy it around the dining room table and express gratitude.
-Thanksgiving doesn’t have to be made at home.
-And there is no shame in turning to some of your favorite restaurants for help, whether that means dining out or picking up food to bring back home.
-Here are 11 North Jersey restaurants that will take the weight off of your shoulders this Thanksgiving.
+Thanksgiving doesn’t have to be made at home and there is absolutely no shame in turning to some of your favorite restaurants for help, whether that means dining out or picking up food to bring back home.
+Here are 10 North Jersey restaurants that will take the weight off of your shoulders this Thanksgiving.

 Where to Get Thanksgiving Dinner in North Jersey (Editor’s Picks)